magepages/mpdocs/docs/barcode/index.md

 ![Imgur](https://i.imgur.com/RRzlhpM.png)

 - **In Popup**:

   - At **Qty** field, admin select the number of barcode to print it out
   - Admin can reselect the barcode and paper configuration again.
-Unless, you can choose **Use Config Settings** to use the preset information in Configuration before
+Unless you can choose **Use Config Settings** to use the preset information in Configuration before
   - Admin can also preview the barcode label and paper before printing by clicking to **Preview Print Paper Type**.